yhpong/Supervised-Learning/README.md

 ![ANN2](Screenshots/ANN2.jpg)

 ### 4. Save trained network
-The trained network weights can be print to an Excel worksheet with
+The trained network weights can be printed to an Excel worksheet with
 ```
 Call ANN1.Print_Model(wksht)
 ```